tuenti/sensu-community-plugins/README.md

 ![sensu](https://raw.github.com/sensu/sensu/master/sensu-logo.png)

-## Community plugins, extensions, and handlers
+## Community plugins, mutators and handlers

 This gem contains some example plugins and handlers for Sensu.
 Most of them are implemented in Ruby and use the `sensu-plugin` framework (a